Dr. Leslie Fernandez (“Coach”) amassed an incredible legacy and our mission to Inform, Inspire, Mentor & Empower. This is his story:

-EduCage staff, circa 1981, Coach in bottom lower left.
+Educage staff circa 1981, Coach in bottom left.

 Despite this unexpected triumph, after his discharge Fernandez didn’t see himself in any better light.
 He hired on as a file clerk.
 During that post-enlistment period, Coach had a chance meeting that changed his life.

 Fernandez hadn’t known it, but his high school coach had seen something in him.
 So when the two accidentally met on the street one day, the young file clerk was surprised when he asked him, “Why aren’t you in college?”